 Active citizenship is about people making genuine connections and undertaking activity with communities they are within.
-UNESCO tells that we cannot rely on government funded programs to do that for us because it is too expensive.
+UNESCO tells that we cannot rely on government-funded programs to do that for us because it is too expensive.

 COAG can help but in a limited way through funded programs, law and regulation.
 The trouble with law and regulation is the temptation is to follow them to the minimum required, leading often to compliance at the expense of performance, rather than performance that is compliant.
-Yet, some of most successful educational organisations in the world are active citizens that do not have access to vast sums of capital.
+Yet, some of the most successful educational organisations in the world are active citizens that do not have access to vast sums of capital.

 South African vocational education modelling active citizenship

-South African vocational education centres were studied by Celestin Mayombe (2017) who determined active citizenship affected learning and income earning outcomes.
-A government funded and managed organisation (A) and a privately funded and managed organisation (B) formed part of the study.
+South African vocational education centres were studied by Celestin Mayombe (2017) who determined active citizenship affected learning and income-earning outcomes.
+A government-funded and managed organisation (A) and a privately funded and managed organisation (B) formed part of the study.